vllm

 - OpenAI-compatible API server

-- Support NVIDIA GPUs, AMD CPUs and GPUs, Intel CPUs and GPUs, PowerPC CPUs, TPU, and AWS Neuron.
+- Support for NVIDIA GPUs, AMD CPUs and GPUs, Intel CPUs and GPUs, PowerPC CPUs, and TPU.
+Additionally, support for diverse hardware plugins such as Intel Gaudi, IBM Spyre and Huawei Ascend.

 - Prefix caching support